 Services where technical expertise or knowledge of a specialized field is critical to the performance of that service.
-Professional services are generally associated with the following disciplines: (a) architect, engineer and land surveying services; (b) appraisal services; (c) financial, accounting and auditing services; (d) legal services; (e) consulting services; (f) health care services; (g) insurance services; (h) data processing consulting and programming services; (i) testing and inspection services; (j) photographic, art or marketing services; and (k) employment of temporary employees as advisors, lobbyists, etc.
+Professional services are generally associated with the following disciplines: (a) architect, engineer and land surveying services; (b) appraisal services; (c) financial, accounting and auditing services; (d) legal services; (e) consulting services; (f) health care services; (g) insurance services; (h) data processing consulting and programming services; (I) testing and inspection services; (j) photographic, art or marketing services; and (k) employment of temporary employees as advisors, lobbyists, etc.

-- A. Departmental selection may be used to select a professional services vendor when, in good faith, it is believed that the total contract cost will be \$50,000.00 or less based on the vendor's expertise, previous performance, and readiness to provide the service to EMSA.
-In such a case, the department shall evaluate the qualifications of potential vendors and provide documentation to support such services. - B. Any purchase of professional services obligating EMSA to an expenditure of over \$50,000.00 shall be purchased under either a formal competitive sealed Request for Proposal (RFP) or competitive Request for Qualifications (RFQ) procedure. - 1.
-A Request for Proposal (RFP) is a method of vendor selection in which the award is made to the responsible vendor or whose offer is considered the best when evaluated against established criteria and all other offers.
+- A. Departmental selection may be used to select a professional services vendor when, in good faith, it is believed that the total contract cost will be \$50,000 or less based on the vendor's expertise, previous performance, and readiness to provide the service to EMSA.
+In such a case, the department shall evaluate the qualifications of potential vendors and provide documentation to support such services. - B. Any purchase of professional services obligating EMSA to an expenditure of over \$50,000 shall be purchased under either a formal competitive sealed proposal (RFP) or competitive Request for Qualifications (RFQ) procedure. - 1.
+A Request for Proposal (RFP) is a method of vendor selection in which award is made to the responsible vendor or whose offer is considered the best when evaluated against established criteria and all other offers.
 Cost is not the primary focus of the award, but is a factor taken into consideration.
 Criteria shall include, but not be limited to: applicable and appropriate qualifications, experience, referenced successes, and cost. - a.
-An RFP including a scope of work, evaluation criteria, insurance and bonding requirements, and the proposal opening date and time shall be sent to relevant vendors, published in the official newspapers of the OKC and Tulsa and posted on the EMSA website.
+An (RFP) including a scope of work, evaluation criteria, insurance and bonding requirements, and the proposal opening date and time shall be sent to relevant vendors, published in the official newspapers of the OKC and Tulsa and posted on the EMSA website.
 If for any reason it is necessary to change the scope of work or any other aspect of the RFP prior to the date of submittal, an addendum shall be issued stating the changes.
 Scope of work changes must allow adequate notice.
 The addendum shall be issued to every vendor which received a copy of the RFP.
 In certain cases, the proposal opening may be postponed to allow adequate time for respondents to prepare their proposals based on scope of work changes. - b.
 A selection committee designated by the appropriate department director shall review the proposals, interview the prospective vendors, if necessary, and rank the vendors per the quality and cost of their offers.
-The determination of ranking shall consider the following order of importance: the professional competence of vendors, the technical merits of offers, and cost.
+The determination of ranking shall consider the following order of importance: the professional competence of vendors, the technical merits of offers, and cost. - c.
+Negotiation with the most qualified vendor shall be undertaken to obtain a contract incorporating the scope of services, method of contracting, price and terms and conditions determined to be fair and reasonable to EMSA.
+If negotiations with the most qualified vendor are not successful, negotiations with the second most qualified vendor shall then be undertaken, and so on, until a contract is successfully negotiated with a qualified vendor. - d.
+Professional services over \$100,000 must be considered by the EMSA Board of Trustees.